Storybook is an open-source JavaScript-based development tool that helps build user interface components in isolation.

 What is Storybook Testing?

-This is where a testing tool like Storybook makes software development faster and easier by providing functionality to develop the UI components in isolation.
-This guide explores what is Storybook testing and how that can be leveraged in software development.
+This guide explores what Storybook testing is and how it can be leveraged in software development.

 Storybook is a JavaScript-based development tool, that allows developers to create the user interface component in isolation and helps them develop the UI component faster, and easier.